 I see you are based in P.E.I.
 Do you travel to other regions to teach?

 Yes indeed!
 Although P.E.I. is our main base of operation, Norton Arts is a mobile-based company.
-We therefore travel to other regions and countries to teach.
-Simply reach out to discuss.
+We, therefore, travel to other regions and countries to teach.
+Simply reach out to discuss this.

 Does Norton Arts offer any online programs?